vestalux/sljekyll/elibrary/borrowbox/index.md

 layout: sidebar-left
 breadcrumb: elibrary
 ---

-BorrowBox allows you to download MP3 files of eAudio books.
+BorrowBox allows you to&nbsp;download eAudio books.
 This service is available on a tablet, smartphone or web browser such as Chrome, Firefox, Opera, Safari or Internet Explorer.

+## Devices compatible with BorrowBox

+* Tablets: iPad, iPod touch, Kindle Fire, Nexus, Hudl or any other tablet using Android
+* Smartphones: Any that run on iOS or Android, such as iPhone or Samsung Galaxy

 ## Setting up your device to download eAudio books with BorrowBox